 After becoming a doctor, Glenn A. Jones looked for a place to practice medicine.
 His search led him to Dr. Haskell in Windsor, who told him about the town of Johnstown, 10 miles away.
 Since there was no transportation service, Dr. Jones walked.
-When he reached he reached the top of the hill north of town, he looked upon a beautiful valley and to the west, a panoramic view of the Rockies.
+When he reached the top of the hill north of town, he looked upon a beautiful valley and to the west, a panoramic view of the Rockies.

 When Dr. Jones reached what he called "God's Spot" he rented two rooms upstairs in the Eureka building, constructed in 1907.
 He bought his supplies and furnished his office and began his practice in the Fall of 1920.
 His car would often be seen parked in front of his office, as in this photograph.
 He married the love of this life, Dorothy, in 1922.